 Each year Glen Eira Council runs SCHOOL’S OUT, a fantastic youth-oriented school holiday program with a focus on creative skills, thanks to the efforts of Arts & Culture officer Tori Hayat.
-Tori invited me to run a day of 2 x 3hr cartoon workshops for the program, as well as create the image for the program (right).
+Tori invited me to run a day of 2 x 3hr cartoon workshops for the program, as well as create the image for the program (above).

 The day was a great success – held in the vast, hallowed halls of the Glen Eira Town Hall, with its imposing sense of tradition & history, the huge room was quite a contrast to the intimacy of the previous day’s workshop.